williamfchang/bigeatersbot/README.md

 ### TODO (for me)
 - Trading limit changes
-  - You can only own 100 shares at a time
+  - You can only own 100 shares at a time -> DONE
-  - Trading window of 10am to 2am
+  - Trading window of 11am to 1am -> DONE
 - Improvements
   - better leaderboard output
   - create graph for glucose values